Economic Club of New York: Speakers

-Chairmen
+Chairs

 The Chairman of the Board is the chief executive officer of the Club and presides at meetings of the Club and the Board, and has general charge of the business and affairs of the Club.
 The first chairman was A. Barton Hepburn, who served from 1907 to 1909.
 Hepburn was U.S. Comptroller of the Currency from 1892 to 1893 and later president of the Chase National Bank.
 Other notable chairmen included: Wendell L. Willkie (1938 to 1940), the Republican Party nominee for president in 1940; radio and television pioneer David Sarnoff (1940-1942); James P. Warburg (1934 to 1936), financial advisor to President Franklin D. Roosevelt; Rand V. Araskog (1987 to 1990), former CEO of ITT Corp.; Edmund T. Pratt Jr. (1979 to 1980), former CEO and President of Pfizer, Inc. for whom the Duke University engineering school is named and Barbara H. Franklin (2003-2007), one of the first women graduates of Harvard Business School.
 She also served as s United States Secretary of Commerce under President George H. W. Bush.
 William C. Dudley, President & Chief Executive Officer of the Federal Reserve Bank of New York, served as chair from 2010-2016.
-Proceeding Dudley, from 2016-2018 was Terry J. Lundgren, retired President and Chairman of Macys, Inc. The immediate past Chair is Marie-Josée Kravis, Senior Fellow at the Hudson Institute.
-The current chair is John C. Williams, President and CEO of the Federal Reserve Bank of New York.
+Proceeding Dudley, from 2016-2018 was Terry J. Lundgren, retired President and Chairman of Macys, Inc.

+The organization is chaired by Baroness Dambisa Moyo, who, in June 2026, succeeded John C. Williams, President and CEO of the Federal Reserve Bank of New York, who, in turn, had succeeded Marie-Josée Kravis, Senior Fellow at the Hudson Institute.